damap-org/damap-backend/CUSTOMISING.md

 `tenant_1` is a stand-in for the tenants' id.
 It's generated from the eduPersonScopedAffiliation field by taking the affiliation after the @.
 The multitenancy feature is therefore only available when using EduId Authentication.

-To enable multitenancy, set the `QUARKUS_PROFILES` environment variable to `-Dquarkus.profile=multitenant` in order to activate the multitenant quarkus profile.
+To enable multitenancy, set the `QUARKUS_PROFILE` environment variable in the .env file to `multitenant` in order to activate the multitenant quarkus profile.
 If you need to activate multiple profiles, pass a value like this:
-`-Dquarkus.profile.activate=multitenant,xyz`.
+`multitenant,xyz`.

 **Warning:** Rewrite this after Helm Chart is done After enabling multitenancy mode, you need to configure new tenants by creating a yaml config file.
 This file does not